 The City of Fruita owns a large tract of land along the Colorado River, approximately 1 mile west of the city.
-This is the site of the current wastewater treatment facility, and will also be home to the future wastewater treatment facility the city will eventually construct.
-However, there is a large portion of the site that will remain undeveloped (approximately 85 acres).
-This site is ideally suited for construction of a future sports complex, which is a specialized Community Park with a sports focus.
+This site will be home to the future wastewater treatment facility the city will eventually construct.
+However, there is a large portion of the site that will remain undeveloped (approximately 55 acres).
+This site is ideally suited for construction of a future sports complex, which is a specialized Community

+Park with a sports focus.
+The site is linear, with the eastern 1/2 of the site being the widest and most suitable for sports field development, ranging in width from 500' to 750' based on GIS parcel data.
 From a natural resource perspective, the site has already been highly disturbed, so new construction here would have less impact to natural systems than other locations with natural landscapes and ecosystems.
 It is also in an industrial oriented locale, so the presence of the necessary lighting for sports fields will not create visual disturbance issues to residential areas.
-The site is also located adjacent to the interstate, allowing easy access - a benefit to hosting large sporting events, such as softball tournaments.
-A separate detailed master plan process should be conducted to determine the specific sports amenities and facilities that should be included in this park, and coordinated with the master plan for the park at 16th and L to determine the appropriate distribution of sports fields.
+The site is also located adjacent to the interstate, a benefit to hosting large sporting events, such as softball tournaments.
+A separate detailed master plan process should be conducted to determine the specific sports amenities and facilities that should be included in this park, and coordinated with the master plan for the park at 16 and L to determine the appropriate distribution of sports fields.